The "READ FIRST" Section

 | Aid Station || Mile || Time |

-Since this race is geared towards ultrarunners, we would rather concentrate on what you don't get rather than what you do get.
-After all, this isn't a plush west coast ultra with goodie bags, massage practitioners at every aid station, and impeccably groomed trails that you could run on with wing-tip shoes.
+Since this race is geared towards ultrarunners / trail runners, we would rather concentrate on what you don't get rather than what you do get.
+After all, this isn't a plush west coast race with goodie bags, massage practitioners at every aid station, and impeccably groomed trails that you could run on with wing-tip shoes.
 So keep the following in mind when considering if you want or would be able to run this race:

 - No engineer ribbons to mark the course (we don't want to have to set it up and take it down)